 In 2000 Dr. Burgess received her Master of Public Health degree from the Rollins School of Public Health at Emory University, and in 2002 she joined the Centers for Disease Control and Prevention (CDC) as a senior scientist.
 She has worked as a medical epidemiologist and toxicologist and her publications encompass topics of environmental health, toxicology, traumatic brain injury, risk analysis and mitigation, disaster communication, and international public health.
 She has worked internationally on problems as diverse as a lead poisoning epidemic in Nigeria and a health diplomacy mission focused on infant mortality in Afghanistan.

 Dr. Burgess received formal training and education in medical acupuncture from the Helms Medical Institute of UCLA and is credentialed by the Georgia Composite Medical Board and the Texas Medical Board to practice acupuncture as a licensed physician.
 Her training includes 5 element acupuncture, Traditional Chinese Medicine, and French energetic acupuncture.
-She has also passed the American Board of Medical Acupuncture Board Certification Exam.
+She is Board Certified by the American Board of Medical Acupuncture.

 Dr. Burgess is a member of the American Academy of Medical Acupuncture.
-In addition to her work at Bridging Traditions Acupuncture, she also works at Acupuncture For All Decatur community clinic and is an active member of Acupuncturists Without Borders, especially at the Texas-Mexico border in the Rio Grande Valley.
+In addition to her work at Bridging Traditions Acupuncture, she is an active member of Acupuncturists Without Borders, especially at the Texas-Mexico border in the Rio Grande Valley.